RTEMS/rtems-docs/c_user/user_extensions.rst

 Another example is use of the task delete extension by the Standard C Library.
-Extension sets which are installed after the Standard C Library will operate correctly even if they utilize the C Library because the C Library’s TASK_DELETE extension is invoked after that of the other extensions.
+Extension sets which are installed after the Standard C Library will operate correctly even if they utilize the C Library because the C Library's TASK_DELETE extension is invoked after that of the other extensions.

 Operations